JL1172/React-Form-Playground/README.md

 - Making POST requests with `axios` to display user information
 - Form validation powered by `yup`
 - Navigation between different views using `react-router`
+- React Redux is utilized to maintain state in App-3

 ## Technologies Used